. . . . . . . . . . .

 Do I like the band, and does it get dirty?

 I really do like the pink band – it goes with pretty much everything and definitely feels more feminine than a black band.
-However, I’d like to get a second non-sport band, like this leather-look one, that I can wear for everyday and have it look less sporty.
-In fact, these are $19, so I’m totally getting one right now.
+However, I’d like to get a second non-sport band, like this leather-look one, that I can wear every day and have it look less sporty.
+In fact, these are $11, so I’m totally getting one right now.

 I’ve been really surprised that it’s stayed very clean, especially since it’s so light in color.
 I’ve actually never even thought to wash it off because it has no marks or scuffs at all.